Measurement of CKM element $|V_{cb}|$ from $W$ boson decays at the future Higgs factories: Event Selection and Analysis

 \subsection{Kinematic-based Selections for the Electron Channel}

 For the electron final states from $WW$ semileptonic decays, we apply a similar cut flow to simulated samples in Sec.~\ref{ssec:muon} but replacing muons with electrons.
 The cut flow is listed in Table~\ref{tab:evtselct2}, behaving similar to the one in Table~\ref{tab:evtselct1}.\footnote{Since the simulation work also includes $e^+e^-\to e\nu W$ events with the $e\nu$ not from on-shell $W$ decays, the production rates are slightly larger than the counterparts in Sec.~\ref{ssec:muon}.
 We will not specify the difference in the rest of this paper since it also helps the $|V_{cb}|$ measurement.} This channel faces challenging electron particle identification and the background events with electrons recoiled from the beam, such as $e^+e^- \to e^+e^- Z$ events.
-Their impacts are visible in kinematic distributions shown in Fig.~\ref{fig:cutvariables_ele}.
+In particular, we find there is a significant chance of 4\% that the hadronic decay of tau leptons is misidentified as isolated electrons in $\tau\nu_\tau q\bar{q}$ samples with current lepton PID.
+Their impacts are visible in Fig.~\ref{fig:cutvariables_ele}.
 Both the signal efficiency and signal-to-noise ratio are thus moderately downgraded compared to the muon channel, making it a subleading contributor to $|V_{cb}|$ measurement.